 In 2014, Geldof and Ure organized Band Aid 30 to record a version of the same song to help raise funds for the ebola crisis in Western Africa.
 U2’s Bono appeared in the 2014 version, marking his third performance in a Band Aid recording.

 02 Chuck Berry – “Run Rudolph Run”

-In 1958, Chuck Berry was at the peak of his career when he released this song, which was melodically identical to his later hit “Little Queenie.”
-The song has been remade by everyone from Keith Richards, Lynyrd Skynyrd, Billy Idol and The Grateful Dead to Lemmy Kilmister, Dave Grohl and Billy Gibbons usually under the alternate title “Run, Run Rudolph.”
+Chuck Berry was at the peak of his career when he released this song in 1958.
+The tune, which is melodically identical to his later hit “Little Queenie,” has been covered by everyone from Keith Richards, Lynyrd Skynyrd, Billy Idol and the Grateful Dead to Lemmy Kilmister, Dave Grohl and Billy Gibbons usually under the alternate title “Run, Run Rudolph.”

 01 Bruce Springsteen – “Santa Claus Is Coming To Town”

 Recorded at the C.W.
-Post College in Greenvale, New York on Long Island on December 12, 1975, released in 1981, and finally put on the B-side to “My Hometown” in 1985, this version of the 1934 classic has become a holiday staple.
-Bruce Springsteen has been known to break out the song if he’s doing a show around Christmas, so let’s all cross our fingers and hope he does this during his Broadway run.
+Post College in Greenvale, New York on Long Island on December 12, 1975, released in 1981, and finally put on the B-side to “My Hometown” in 1985, Bruce Springsteen‘s version of a 1934 classic has become a holiday staple.
+The Boss has been known to break out the tune if he’s doing a show around the holidays, but you can also check out this live version below from Springsteen’s official YouTube page.